(Article originally written and published in August 2017)

 In the final line of the reply, Elleray hints that although standards and benchmarks for joy may no longer be officially printed in the “Additional Instructions” annals, the cut-off point for joy during goal celebrations is still known among the IFAB fraternity, presumably passed on by word of mouth from member to member.

-It sees the reasons as to why players are booked when they remove their shirts remain as cryptic and vague as ever and even though David Elleray was unequivocal when dismissing the rumoured external commercial influences behind the rule, you’d have to wonder if there is something more to it.
+It seems the reasons as to why players are booked when they remove their shirts remain as cryptic and vague as ever and even though David Elleray was unequivocal when dismissing the rumoured external commercial influences behind the rule, you’d have to wonder if there is something more to it.